sdiehl/wiwinwlh/tutorial.md

 The ``Integer`` type in GHC is implemented by the GMP (``libgmp``) arbitrary precision arithmetic library.
 Unlike the ``Int`` type the size of Integer values are bounded only by the available memory.
 Most notably libgmp is the on few libraries that compiled Haskell binaries are dynamically linked against.

+An alternative library ``integer-simple`` can be linked in place of libgmp.

 See: [GHC, primops and exorcising GMP](http://www.well-typed.com/blog/32/)